bittib010/AjourVolAutolity/README.md

 # Process of setting it up and "How to"
 ## Requirements
 ### Roles in Azure
 You need "AllDatabasesAdmin" role to be able to read, view and write to the ADX cluster.
 And to create everything there are a lot of others as well - I have currently been a root tenant owner.
-(Investigate role necessities and list it out here conforming to RBAC and POLP)

 To run scripts on database you need Contributor role on the cluster and Admin role on the database - Pretty much covered.